 Learning how to harvest mint is essential if you’re a mint-lover!

 Cool, aromatic, and refreshing, mint is one of the most popular herbs in the world.
 From delicious sauces to desserts, cocktails, curries, and mint tea, mint can be used in many recipes.
-It even finds uses beyond the kitchen.
+There are so many benefits of mint, with tons of uses beyond the kitchen.
 For example, it is a common ingredient in beauty products.
 You can also find it in toothpaste, mouthwash, chewing gums, etc.

 Currently, there are over 30 kinds of mints that grow natively in all continents except Antarctica.
 The most commonly used varieties include spearmint and peppermint, both of which are famous in the culinary world.
 Mint can be consumed fresh, dried, powdered, or frozen.